Fake News Detection on News-Oriented Heterogeneous Information Networks through Hierarchical Graph Attention

 \section{Proposed Method}

 Hierarchical Graph Attention Network ({\our}) follows a hierarchical attention structure including node-level attention and schema-level attention.
 The structure of {\our} is shown in Figure~\ref{fig:structure}.
-The node-level attention is proposed to learn the weights of neighbors belong to the same type and aggregate them to get the type-specific neighbor representation.
+The node-level attention is proposed to learn the weights of same-typed neighbors and aggregate them to get the type-specific neighbor representation.
 Then {\our} can learn the information of node types via schema-level attention and achieve the optimal weighted combination for the final fake news detection task.
-We will discuss these components in this section.
+We will further discuss these components in this section.